The ‘Music Curriculum’ is implemented in a variety of ways at Bridekirk Dovenby School;

 We have three guitar groups, two woodwind groups and one brass.

 Within these groups there is an opportunity to take exams, join local ensemble groups and perform within and outside of school.

-Unfortunately our recorder teacher has not been able to return since Covid, so we are currently working with her and another member of staff to deliver Recorder Tuition to yr3/4 via Zoom.
+Unfortunately our recorder teacher has not been able to return since Covid, so we are currently working with her and another member of staff to deliver Recorder Tuition to yr3/4 via Zoom or outside.

 Mrs McConkey is a member of a recorder ensemble and her group ‘Piping Hot’ visit school and play for the children as well as include them in music festivals and assemblies.
 In the past, members of the school recorder group have joined her ensemble.
 We also put on a recorder concert with another local primary school where the children practice the same pieces together in preparation.